 b.
-In the Message box, enter a commit message and click Commit to create the initial commit.
+In the Message box above the list of files, enter a commit message and click Commit to create the initial commit.

 The committed changes are visible at the bottom of the Source Control view and in the History view, and your local master branch is updated.